djsudduth/keep-it-markdown/README.md

 Entering a query term and pressing Enter will execute your first export of a note or set of notes as individual markdown files.

 **NOTE: first time you execute, exported md files will be created in a default KIM sub-directory called 'mdfiles' within your install directory.
+Images are exported into 'media' within the default directory.
 This can be changed later**.

 For the first test, use a keyword query that returns and converts only a few notes at most (you can do the search in Keep first to see how many notes will be returned by your query/convert term).